tborowy/egghead-exercises/README.md

 could limit the number of results.

 ##Goals
 Limit the number of displayed records with the radio button (default limit should be 15).
-Afterwards add the ability to sort data by column names.
+Afterwards please update the ability to sort data by column names by creating `reverseSort` function that sort the data ascending and descending.
+The table should be sort default by **id** (column name keep in `$scope
+.choice`).

-Create and use `reverseSort` function that sort the data ascending and descending (column name keep in `$scope.choice`).
-Take a look at `orderBy` documentation.
+Take a look at `orderBy` documentation to see examples.

 **Hint!**
 The order of `orderBy` and `limitTo` is relevant.